gbif/ipt/dataHostingCentres.md

 The Atlas of Living Australia provides helpdesk support to new publishers in Australia, and hosting support for datasets on the [ALA IPT](http://ipt.ala.org.au/).
 Please contact ALA <david.martin@csiro.au> for assistance.

+## Belgium

+BeBIF provides helpdesk support to publishers in Belgium, and hosting support for datasets on the [BeBIF IPT](http://ipt.biodiversity.be/).
+Please contact BeBIF <aheugheb@ulb.ac.be> for assistance.

 ## Canada

 Canadensys provides helpdesk support to new publishers in Canada, and hosting support for datasets on the [Canadensys IPT](http://data.canadensys.net/ipt).
 Please contact Canadensys <david.shorthouse@umontreal.ca> for assistance.